-Japan Autumn Foliage Forecast 2021
+Japan Autumn Foliage Forecast 2024

-When is fall in Japan 2021?
-Here are the approximate times you can expect to enjoy autumn colors in Japan:
+Regardless of a particular forecast, here are the approximate times you can expect to enjoy autumn colors in Japan:

 |Fuji Five Lakes

-As far as how I formulate my autumn color forecasts, in 2021 and otherwise?
+As far as how I formulate my autumn color forecasts, in 2024 and otherwise?
 If the months of September and October are warmer than average, I expect autumn colors to appear later than usual.
 The inverse is also true: In colder years, autumn colors come to Japan sooner.
 Other factors can also delay the colors or bring them forward, mostly notably rainfall (or lack thereof)

 In order to monitor this for yourself, keep an eye on temperatures in the cities or prefectures where you want to enjoy fall foliage, and compare them to the averages you find posted online.
 You can also check “Recent” pictures of your target destinations on Instagram, although you should make sure they were recently taken, and not just recently posted.

-Best Places to See Autumn Leaves in Japan
+Best Places to See Autumn Leaves in Japan in 2024

-The Japanese Alps
+Hokuriku and the Japanese Alps

 When Does Japan’s Autumn Foliage Usually Peak?

-Whether we’re talking about autumn foliage Japan 2021 or in general, autumn leaves in Japan follow a rather predictable pattern.
+Whether we’re talking about autumn foliage Japan 2024 or in general, autumn leaves in Japan follow a rather predictable pattern.
 Specifically, you can expect to see peak koyo color according to the following calendar:

-- Late October to Early November: The rest of Tohoku; the Japanese Alps; Fuji Five Lakes; Mt.
+- Late October to Early November: The rest of Tohoku; the Japanese Alps; Fuji Five Lakes; Nikko; Mt.
 Koya

-You should note that these dates represent the peak of colors for all trees, whether for autumn in Japan 2021 or a different year.
+You should note that these dates represent the peak of colors for all trees, whether for autumn in Japan 2024 or a different year.
 Japanese authorities also release a so-called “yellow leaves” forecast, which predicts when Japan’s famous ginkgo trees will change colors.

-Other FAQ About Autumn in Japan 2021
+Other FAQ About Autumn in Japan 2024

-What months are autumn in Japan 2021?
+What months are autumn in Japan 2024?

 Japan’s autumn colors begin in Hokkaido in late September, color the hillsides of Tohoku and the Japanese Alps from mid-October through mid-November, and reach their peak in Kyoto, Hiroshima and eventually Tokyo as November gives way to December.
-Note, as I’ve stated repeatedly above, it is possible that your Japan autumn 2021 trip won’t take place, on account of Covid-19 and related travel bans.

 Where should I go in Japan in autumn?